-A Seat at Luvvie’s Table was Powered by Onyx Pixie Dust
+A Seat at Luvvie’s Table was Powered by Noir Pixie Dust

 My resistance coping tactic is to surround myself with Black women.
 One thing that was re-affirmed to me after November 8 is that if I can’t count on anyone else, I can ALWAYS count on Black women.
 So since then, I’ve enveloped myself in a blanket woven by the love of sisters.
 Sisters.
 From blood to bond.